sarahramadan/ayah-detection/README.md

 ### 6. Generate archives, ready for the cloud

-The final step is to generate the archives that will be uploaded to the cloud.
+Now it is time to generate the archives that will be uploaded to the cloud.
 Each archive is a zip file containing encrypted images plus the regions file.
 A separate archive is generated for each screen resolution.